NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2024-02-16-nifi-s2s-on-secured-instances/index.md

 When NiFi 1.14.0 released every instance is secure by default.
 In addition to it in proper production environments NiFi will have certificates, users, and policies to deal with.
-This is great for security, however it makes tasks like setting up a Site-to-Site (S2S) communication and Reporting Tasks difficult.
+This is great for security, however it makes tasks like setting up a <abbr title="Site-to-Site">S2S</abbr> communication and Reporting Tasks difficult.
 What makes this even more difficult is lack of proper guidance on how to deal with certificates, LDAP or Kerberos user management, and S2S.
 As such this guide aims to solve that issue by providing an example of how to set up a "`SiteToSiteProvenanceReportingTask`".